MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_windows_server.md

 Restart-Service docker
 ```

-At this stage, running `docker images` will return the Windows Server Core image.
+At this stage, running `docker images` will return a list of installed images, in this case the Windows Server Core image.

 ```none
 docker images